Best For

 Motion Transfer Test

-The Brentwood Home Oceano mattress has an exceptionally low level of motion transfer.
+The Brentwood Home Oceano mattress has an extremely low level of motion transfer.
 In our tests, we measured an acceleration range of 3.06 m/s².
 This is significantly better than the average, based on all of our mattress tests to date, which is 8.52 m/s².

 The level of motion transfer is documented in the video below.